vanilla/vanilla-vagrant/README.md

 + Using the default user `vagrant`, you can ssh into the VM (`vagrant ssh`) and take root privileges using `sudo su -`
 + A convenient `phpinfo` is located at `https://192.168.99.10/phpinfo.php`
 + Opcache, APCu and Memcached are disabled by default to avoid uncertainty.
 Therefore, there is a strong performance penalty.
 + A Percona Database is exposed on the standard MySQL port (TCP:3306).
-We can use any MySQL compatible tool to work with the Database.
+You can use any MySQL compatible tool to work with the Database.
 Default password for `root` is `password`
 + Please note, by default you will be using the slug `/dev` in your URL.
 You can change the slug to create several different instances of Vanilla running into the VM with the same source code.
 Although, you will need to create a Database for the site before the installation.